 - The level of trust in regional and local authorities in Ireland was at 26 per cent in 2011, down from 40 per cent in 2008.
-It has increase since then, and stood at 52 per cent tending to trust regional and local authorities in spring 2017. - After exhibiting one of the lower levels of trust in the EU in 2011, the level of trust expressed is now back close to the EU28 average.
+It has gradually been increasing since then, and stood at 61 per cent tending to trust regional and local authorities in spring 2018. - After exhibiting one of the lower levels of trust in the EU in 2011, the level of trust expressed is now back above the EU28 average.

-Trust in the public administration in Ireland is around the European average
+Trust in the public administration in Ireland is a little above the European average

-FIGURE 68 TEND TO TRUST - PUBLIC ADMINISTRATION
+FIGURE 62 TEND TO TRUST - PUBLIC ADMINISTRATION

-- With regard to trust in public administration, Ireland sits 8 points above the EU28 average at 58 per cent.
-Trust has increased by 7 points since spring 2016. - Luxembourg ranks the highest in this category, with a score of 82 per cent.
-Greece is the lowest ranking country with a score of 21 per cent.
+- With regard to trust in public administration, Ireland, at 61 per cent, sits 11 points above the EU28 average.
+Trust has increased in each of the last two years, by 7 points from spring 2016 to 2017, and by 3 points between spring 2017 and spring 2018. - Luxembourg ranks the highest in this category, with a score of 84 per cent.
+Greece is the lowest ranking country with a score of 20 per cent.